 Like the Bill character, Kazan had also testified against his friends at the House Un-American Activities Committee hearings in 1952 when he named the names of former associates of the American Communist Party.
 While I haven’t read of Kazan having ever been physically attacked because of his testimony, he was widely ostracized by liberals on both coasts until his death in 2003.

 The shoestring-budget movie was filmed at Kazan’s home and property at 10 Old Mill Road in Sandy Hook, Newtown, Connecticut (yes, THAT Sandy Hook where 20 elementary school children and 7 adults were massacred by a disturbed young man in 2012).
 It’s unique among all of Kazan’s films because of its basic, no-frills production quality.
 “The Visitors” had an extremely limited release.
 Of all of Kazan’s nineteen films, “The Visitors” is the only one not on DVD, but it is available as a VHS tape and through Amazon streaming.

 Additional thoughts from a believer

 The United States’ protracted involvement in the Vietnam War wore down the resolve of the American people.
-By the time Kazan made “The Visitor” in 1972, the nation had had enough.
+By the time Kazan made “The Visitors” in 1972, the nation had had enough.
 In 1973, America ceased military operations in Vietnam.
 South Vietnam eventually fell to the North Vietnamese-led forces in 1975.